 A CFL bulb can produce the same brightness as a 60-watt incandescent light can while only 14 watts.
 An LED bulb uses even less, just 10 watts.
 While an incandescent bulb’s life span is 1,000 hours of use, a CFL bulb can last for 9,000 hours, and an LED bulb for 10,000 hours.

 Not only do you help save the environment, but you also save money on your electric and utility bills.
-You can use to see how much energy your light bulbs consume in a number of hours.
+You can use this energy calculator to see how much energy your light bulbs consume in a number of hours.

 Install Aerators on Faucets